Travancore–Cochin: Merger of Kanyakumari with Madras State

-Tamils lived in large numbers in the Thovalai, Agastheeswaram, Sengottai, Eraniel, Vilavancode, Kalkulam, Devikulam, Peerumedu Neyyattinkara, Thiruvananthapuram South and Thiruvananthapuram North taluks of erstwhile Travancore State.
-In the Tamil regions, Malayalam was the official language and there were only a few Tamil-medium schools.
-So the Tamils met many hardships.
-Travancore State Government continued rejecting the requests of Tamils.
-During that period, the Travancore State Congress favoured the idea of uniting all the Malayalam speaking regions and the formation of a "Unified Kerala".
+Tamils lived in large numbers in the areas of Thovalai, Agastheeswaram, Sengottai, Eraniel, Vilavancode, Kalkulam, Devikulam, Peerumedu Neyyattinkara and Thiruvananthapuram in the erstwhile Travancore State.
+In the predominantly Tamil-speaking southern regions of Travancore, Malayalam served as the official language with only a limited number of Tamil-medium schools available.
+This posed linguistic and educational challenges for Tamil-speaking residents.
+The Travancore State Government did not accede to requests from Tamil-speaking residents for greater use of Tamil in education and administration, prioritizing the promotion of Malayalam as the official language.
+During that period, the Travancore State Congress favoured the idea of uniting all the Malayalam speaking regions and the formation of a unified state for Malayalam speakers.
 In protest against this idea, many Tamil leaders vacated the party.
-Tamils gathered together at Nagercoil on 16 December 1945 under the leadership of Sam Nathaniel and formed the new political party All Travancore Tamilian Congress.
-That party was continuously compelling for the merger of Tamil regions in Travancore with Tamil Nadu.
+Tamils gathered together in the town of Nagercoil on 16th December 1945 under the leadership of Sam Nathaniel and formed the new political party All Travancore Tamilian Congress.
+The party continuously compelled for the merger of Tamil regions in Travancore with the Madras State.

-In the working committee meeting of Tamilian congress at Eraviputhur on 30 June 1946, the name of the political party was changed to Travancore Tamil Nadu Congress (T.T.N.C).
-T.T.N.C was popular among the Tamils living in Thovalai and Agateeswaram Taluks.
+In the working committee meeting of Tamilian congress at Eraviputhur on 30 June 1946, the name of the political party was changed to Travancore Tamil Nadu Congress (TTNC).
+TTNC was popular among the Tamils living in Thovalai and Agateeswaram Taluks.
 Mr. Ma.
 Po.
-Sivagnanam (Ma.Po.Si) was the only leader from Tamil Nadu who functioned in favour of T.T.N.C.
-After the independence of India, State Assembly Elections were announced in Travancore.
-As a consequence, T.T.N.C improved its popularity among Tamils.
+Sivagnanam (Ma.Po.Si) was the only leader from Tamil Nadu who functioned in favour of TTNC After the independence of India, State Assembly Elections were announced in Travancore.
+As a consequence, TTNC improved its popularity among Tamils.
 A popular and leading advocate from Vilavancode Mr. A. Nesamony organised a meeting of his supporters at Allan Memorial Hall, Nagercoil on 8 September 1947.
-In that meeting it was declared that they must achieve their objective through their political organisation, the T.T.N.C.
-And T.T.N.C started gaining strength and momentum in Kalkulam – Vilavancode Taluks.
-During the election propaganda campaign, clashes occurred between the Tamil Nadar community and the Malayali Nair community at various places in Kalkulam – Vilavancode Taluks. police force suppressed the agitating Nadars.
-In February 1948 the police opened fire and two Tamil speaking Nadars were killed.
+In that meeting it was declared that they must achieve their objective through their political organisation, the TTNC started gaining strength and momentum in Kalkulam – Vilavancode taluks.
+During the election propaganda campaign, clashes occurred between the Tamil Nadar community and the Malayali Nair community at various places in Kalkulam – Vilavancode taluks. police force suppressed the agitating Nadars.
+In February 1948 the police opened fire on two Tamil speaking Nadar who subsequently succumbed due to the injuries.

-T.T.N.C won in 14 constituencies in the election to the State Legislative Assembly.
+TTNC won in 14 constituencies in the election to the State Legislative Assembly.
 Mr. A. Nesamony was elected as the legislative leader of the party.
 Then under his leadership, the awakened Tamil population was prepared to undergo any sacrifice to achieve their goal.